 - Son Havana – Currently the best salsa bar in the city.
 Go on Thursdays and Saturdays for live music.
 Entry is free on Wednesdays, otherwise the cover charge is between 5,000 to 10,000 pesos ($2.60 to $5.20).

 Visit Nearby Pueblos

 No trip to Medellin is complete without a visit to at least one or two pueblos.
-These small towns offer the middle to upper income Colombians the chance to escape the city’s noise and craziness every weekend.
+These small towns offer middle- to upper-income Colombians the chance to escape the city’s noise and craziness every weekend.
 Many locals own or rent fincas (country homes) in pueblos and the surrounding countryside.

 Guatape is a colorful pueblo located about two hours by bus from Medellin.
 It can easily be visited as a long day trip, either independently (it’s safe) or as part of an organized tour.
-A one-way bus ticket costs about 8,000 pesos ($4.15).
+A one-way bus ticket costs about 8,000 pesos ($4.15 USD).

-Situated on the edge of a lake, it’s possible to take tours of the surrounding area, either by speed boat or party boat.
+Guatape is situated on the edge of a lake, and it’s possible to take tours of the surrounding area by speed boat or party boat.
 You’ll see more with the former, including the remains of one of Pablo Escobar’s former homes.

 Santa Fe de Antioquia became the first capital of the department of Antioquia all the way back in 1584.
 Santa Fe can be reached within an hour by bus, and due to its lower elevation, it’s noticeably warmer.

 And as if this list isn’t long enough to keep you busy, there are a dozen or so festivals in Medellin each year, celebrating everything from Christmas lights and flowers to salsa, tango, jazz, and poetry.